ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 # Create an iterator object
 it = iter(my_list)

-# Iterate over the elements of the list using a for loop
+# Iterate over the elements of the list using a for-loop
 for i in it:
     print(i) # prints 1, 2, 3, 4
 ```